ryanhellerud1/kovuchatbot/README.md

 Kovu is a RAG (Retrieval-Augmented Generation) assistant.
 You can ask it questions about your documents, and it will use them to provide answers.

 To get started (ensure you have selected the **Kovu AI with Tools** model):
-1. Upload your documents using the upload button.
+1. Upload your documents using the upload button via sidebar.
 2. Ask a question in the chat box.
 3. Kovu will search your documents and generate a relevant answer.